REsteche/covid19_data/README.md

-# COvid 19 World graphs
+# Covid 19 World graphs

 All data displayed here were obtained from the repository: COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University